jshanson7/sheetjs/readme.markdown

 # SheetJS

 Easily create and manipulate `CSSStyleDeclarations` with javascript.

-Good for when you have multple elements that need dynamic styling.
+Good for when you have multple elements that need dynamic styling:

 ```javascript
 var s = require('sheetjs').createStyle;